 There were some fragrance samples I purchased specifically for my two oldest sons.
 Those same young men hit the jackpot with this order because others that I purchased for me to try, will also end up in their homes.
 While I loved most of these fragrances, there were many that I thought were just too masculine for my taste.
 I like to smell girly.
 One thing I have been figuring out about myself since I started my perfume journey, and it still seems to be true, is that I like oriental scents, gourmands, and a sometimes florals (not too floral).
 There are however, so many different perfumes to try, that I am forever glad for Split Scent, where I can truly see if I enjoy a scent before investing big bucks in it.
 I enjoy the site so much, that my next order already in the works (and I am so excited for some of the items in it, especially Bond No 9's Chinatown, which I haven't been able to find anywhere to try!!).

 What I appreciate so much about Scent Split is that you get to try fragrances you are interested in, but can't find in stores near you, or at least that is true for me.
 The mall associates in our small town laughed when I went in to smell Creed fragrances for men, and told me I was in the wrong county to find Creed. -_- Now I don't have to worry about driving around for what could be a hit-or-miss shopping trip.
 I order my niche fragrance samples, and then know for sure where I want to spend my money on the full-sized bottles.
 Scent Split ships quickly, securely and they have amazing customer service.
 It's a website I am very happy to have found.

-If you are thinking of getting a luxury bottle of fragrance for a very special someone (or for yourself) for the holiday season, I can easily recommend Split Scent for both trying (various-sized, inexpensive sample bottles) and buying (your full-sized bottles).
+If you are thinking of getting a luxury bottle of fragrance for a very special someone (or for yourself) for the holiday season (or any time, actually!), I can easily recommend Split Scent for trying before buying.

 Learn more by visiting Split Scent online.
 You can also follow them on social media: